Portuguese general strike of 1934: Events in Silves

 In 1934, Silves, in the Algarve region, had about 10,000 inhabitants and was an important centre for the cork industry, producing largely for export.
 Most of the 23 companies were very small and only one exceeded 100 workers.
 In total, the industry employed less than one thousand.
 As in other parts of the country, their allegiance was split between communist and anarcho-syndicalist unions, but both factions agreed to the strike.
 However, while both sides met separately on the night of 17 January to prepare strike action, communists decided to wait for the signal that the strike was taking place across the country, leaving the CGT union to act alone.

-On the 18 January the CGT supporters moved to put out of action all telegraph and telephone exchanges, aiming to isolate the town.
+On 18 January the CGT supporters moved to put out of action all telegraph and telephone exchanges, aiming to isolate the town.
 This was only partially achieved.
 The late arrival of the train due in Silves at 07.00 convinced the strikers that the railway workers had joined the strike, encouraging them to move on to the next stage, that involved visiting the factories to encourage workers to strike.
 Some of the leaders were armed with pistols, revolvers and bombs and their efforts were successful, with nearly all workers leaving their posts and joining a demonstration in the centre of the town.
 This led the GNR to place cavalry and infantry forces on the streets, although without taking any action.
 However, when the 07.00 train finally arrived the strikers realised that support for the strike in other parts of the country was not as great as they had imagined, and at this point GNR forces attacked them.
 At the end of the day, the local authorities posted notices requiring the strikers to resume work on the 19th.
 Employers were instructed to prepare lists of all those who left work on the 18th and those who did not return on the 19th.